Roanne666/bindora/README.md

 For most cases, using `Ref` directly is sufficient, but in some situations, using `ReactiveResource` performs better.
 Here are some examples:
 1. When using `@export` to export properties, numerous `Ref` properties can make the inspector complex and unintuitive (because exported properties are wrapped). `ReactiveResource` 's automatic export feature can avoid this situation.
 2. For content that needs serialization and deserialization, `ReactiveResource` can be transformed directly using built-in functions without additional operations.
+3. When you want to use `RefDictionary`, you can use `ReactiveResource` instead, as it provides better type checking and autocomplete.

 ## API Reference